Technigo/project-survey/README.md

 # Survey form with React

-This survey-project is done to practice using useState in React.
+This sproject has been done to practice using useState in React.

 ## The problem